linbug/linbug.github.io/_posts/2015-07-18-Logistic-regression.md

 {% endhighlight %}

 Our input z can be a scalar value or a matrix.
-The aim of our machine learning algorithm is to help us to choose parameters for \\(\theta\\)
+The aim of our machine learning algorithm is to help us to choose parameters for \\(\theta\\).

 ###The cost function for logistic regression